jimbobbennett/AgroHack/Steps/WriteThePiCode.md

 ### Create a folder for the code

+1. When the new Visual Studio Code window is opened, the terminal should be opened by default.
+If not, open a new terminal by selecting *Terminal -> New Terminal*.

-1. Create a new folder in the home folder called EnvironmentMonitor
+1. From the Terminal in Visual Studio Code, create a new folder in the home folder called `EnvironmentMonitor`

    ```sh
    mkdir EnvironmentMonitor